sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/03-typescript/03-typescript-oop-and-modules/README.md

 ### [e02: TypeScript's OOP concepts and modules &mdash; Interfaces extending classes](e02-interface-extending-class)
 Practicing the concept of interfaces extending classes that TypeScript supports

-### [e03]

-[X] Validate that TypeScript uses duck typing for interfaces by creating a function that expects a particular type and passing such an object as a literal works.

-[X] Example of a class that implements an interface that extends a class

-[ ] Namespaces and modules